px585px/ffmpeg_batch.sh/README.md

   the script will then ask you to privide some info:

-         Specify INPUT folder (if not Specified will it will select the current folder).
+         Specify INPUT folder (if not Specified it will select the current folder).
-         Specify OUTPUT folder (if not Specified will save media files in their original location).
+         Specify OUTPUT folder (if not Specified it will save media files in their original location).
-         Specify the INPUT media filetype extension.
+         Specify the INPUT media filetype extension (if not Specified it will select all filetypes).
-         Specify the OUTPUT media filetype extension.
+         Specify the OUTPUT media filetype extension (Required).